Pantitlán metro station: Sinking issues

 In February 2023, authorities reinforced Line 9's overpass near Pantitlán station with metallic supports.
 After strengthening the bridge, the city government assured that the elevated section was safe.
-This reinforcement was in line with recommendations from the Institute for Building Safety, which, in April 2022, advised shoring up Gerber beams with support beams.
+This reinforcement was in line with recommendations from the Institute for Building Safety, which in April 2022 advised shoring up Gerber beams with support beams.
+However, the metro union did not support the decision, arguing that it did not provide an "integral solution" and that, combined with the deterioration of technical equipment on the bridge—such as ballast and sleepers—it posed a risk of derailment.

 Because the bridge shoring did not resolve the issues and the sinking persisted, metro authorities announced in September 2023 that three Line 9 stations—Pantitlán, Puebla, and Ciudad Deportiva—would be closed.
-The repairs were expected to be completed between December 2023 and May 2024.
-The section reopened on 10 September 2024.
+The repairs were expected to be completed between December 2023 and May 2024, but the section reopened on 10 September 2024.
+The project included the replacement of 31 misaligned beams, the installation of new track infrastructure (including rails, ballast, sleepers, and fastenings), and the replacement of three railroad switches.

 Other

-From 1 to 16 March 2020, Pantitlán, Hangares and Terminal Aérea stations on Line 5 were closed due to a gasoline leak at a surface petrol station.
+From 1 to 16 March 2020, Pantitlán, Hangares and Terminal Aérea stations on Line 5 were closed due to a gasoline leak at a nearby gas station.
 The Line 9 station was closed from 27 March to 7 April 2021 due to repairs on the section between Velódromo and Ciudad Deportiva station.
-Platforms M, N, O, P, Q, R, S, and T at the CETRAM were closed on 11 October 2021 due to structural failures detected in the station's basement, which houses out-of-service trains.
+Platforms M, N, O, P, Q, R, S, and T at the CETRAM were closed on 11 October 2021 after structural failures were detected in the station’s basement, where out-of-service trains are housed.

-On 26 January 2022, a man threatened to jump from one of the station's line-connecting bridges.
-A police officer rappeled down to rescue him, but the weight of both individuals caused the rope to break, resulting in a fall of approximately 8 m.
-The fall resulted in severe head trauma for the officer, while the man was unharmed.
+On 26 January 2022, a man threatened to jump from one of the station’s interline bridges.
+A police officer rappeled down to rescue him, but the combined weight caused the rope to fail, and both fell approximately 8 m.
+The officer sustained severe head trauma, while the man was unharmed.